kwaziio/terraform-aws-network/README.md

 * The Largest CIDR Range for a VPC is /16
 * The Smallest CIDR Range for a VPC is /28

-If you're stuck dealing with a complex setup, reach out to us for help: [https://www.kwazi.io](https://www.kwazi.io)
+If you're stuck dealing with a complex setup, [reach out to us for help](https://www.kwazi.io).

 ### Will you need to restrict outbound requests by destination CIDR?